 What's in a Name?

 Turns out, a lot.
-In 1900, Karl Zeidler Sr. lent his to a small floral shop he began operating out of his Evansville basement, armed only with a love of flowers and the willingness to work hard.
+In 1900, Karl Zeidler Sr. lent his name to a small floral shop he began operating out of his Evansville basement, armed only with a love of flowers and the willingness to work hard.
 And work hard he did.
 With the help of his wife, Mary, Karl's quick success meant he could move his modest business from the basement to a proper brick-and-mortar building - and a 2,000 sq ft one at that.
 Later, he purchased 13 acres of land along Fulton Avenue; he knew his onetime basement business would need it.

 When Karl's son Fred took over in 1928, Alvin "Al" Dauble's family was just setting up their own shop on Garfield Street.
 While Fred was busy increasing production, expanding the greenhouses and hiring more employees, Al was learning the ropes of the floral business.
 When Fred began wholesaling products to local shops, Al Dauble's was one of them.
 Fred quickly became a kind of mentor to Al, so in 1958, when the Dauble brothers bought Zeidler's, there was no one better prepared for the job.

 Under Al's direction, Zeidler's flourished through the 1960s and 70s, adding new locations and dozens more employees to the family.
 The greenhouse space swelled to 100,000 square feet, the Fulton shop added 8,000 more to its footprint, and the wholesale division had taken off.
 It was clear that Dauble's vision, combined with his leadership and dedication, had earned Zeidler's a lot of success, including a Top 100 Florist award from FTD in 1975 (there would be 30 more after that).